Mtman1987/nexus-hub1.1/README.md

-# Nexus Hub
+# Apollo Station

-Nexus Hub is a centralized, modular system by mtman1987 to manage all your online services, powered by Next.js and Google AI.
+Apollo Station is a centralized, modular system by mtman1987 to manage all your online services, powered by Next.js and Google AI.

 ## Features